 With its start from the Department of Highways as an upgraded US 22, Interstate 78 became one of the first Interstates in Pennsylvania to get the familiar red, white, and blue shields.
 In 1950, the section from the Lebanon County line to Exit 13 was upgraded, while construction began on the section from Exit 13 to Exit 17.
 That section was completed in 1951.
 In 1952, construction began on the Lehigh Valley Thruway from the current interchange with US 22 to New Jersey.
 In 1954, the highway was under construction from Exit 17 to Exit 19.
 That same year, the first section of the Lehigh Valley Thruway opened to traffic from west of PA 100 to the PA 987 interchange.
 The remainder of the expressway from PA 987 to New Jersey opened in 1955.
 Also that year, the section from Exit 17 to Exit 19 opened to traffic.

 Construction began in 1956 on the section from Exit 23 to Exit 30, and in 1957 from Exit 30 to the Lehigh County line.
-Those two sections opened in 1958.
-In 1959, the section from the Berks County line to west of PA 100 opened.
+Those two sections opened in 1958 and the following year, the section from the Berks County line to west of PA 100 opened.

 In 1964, several sections were on the drawing board.
 The first section was from Interstate 81 to Fredericksburg, and the other was from the current PA 248 interchange south and east around Easton and into Phillipsburg, New Jersey.
 In 1965, the proposed new alignment was extended from Fredericksburg to the Berks County line.
 At that time, Interstate 78 would have gone south of the borough closer to the US 22 alignment.
 In 1968, construction began from Interstate 81, which was itself under construction, to the Berks County line.